This article was last updated on 30 May 2025.

 This example is just a glimpse into an extensive refinement process we've undertaken.
 Beyond redefining the overarching value proposition, we also redesigned the underlying service offering architecture, the client success journey, the signature methodology, the thought leadership pillars, and the new business development approach (to name the principal components of their transformation).

-Each change will contribute to a more intentional and high-performing consulting firm.
+Each change is a step towards transforming into a high-performing consulting firm.

 This table provides a comprehensive overview of the key dimensions that differentiate these two approaches.

-By examining these characteristics, we can better understand how intentional design leads to superior performance and sustainable growth, while default practices often result in inefficiencies and underperformance.
+By examining these characteristics, we can better understand how proposition selling leads to superior performance and sustainable growth, while capabilities selling often results in inefficiencies, underperformance, and, ultimately, commoditisation.

 In our experience, consulting firms often attribute their struggles to external pressures: market conditions, competition, changing client expectations, and so on.
 But the reality is different.
-More often than not, their biggest obstacle is internal: the reactive decision-making that keeps them locked in a cycle of underperformance.
+More often than not, their biggest obstacle is internal.

 There are two ways to run a consulting firm.
-One is improvisation.
-The other is intentional.
 Which path are you setting your consultancy on?

 Interested in receiving all our learnings to build a better consulting firm?